2luisvargas/Laravel-tutorials/README.md

 =================
 This is a basics tutorials of laravel,

-Here i keep the history of my WIP of laravel, remember iam Designer no programer,
+Here i keep the history of my WIP of laravel, remember iam Designer not a programmer,

 Project 1 and 2 are from: